Moving

 Gather the required documents to exchange your foreign license for the Portuguese

-• Passport (with visa, if applicable), or;
+• Proof of Identity: Valid passport (with visa, if applicable), or;

 • Portuguese Citizen Card (if you have one), or;

-• Residence Permit/Card (Cartão de Residência)—essential for proving legal residency.
+• Residence Permit/Card (Cartão de Residência), essential for proving legal residency.

-• Residence Permit/Card (if it shows your current Portuguese address).
+• Proof of Residency (Address): Residence Permit/Card (if it shows your current Portuguese address).

 • If your residence permit doesn't show your address, you'll need: